What is involved with breast reduction surgery

 In essence, the surgery involves coming into hospital either overnight or for a two night stay.
 Under a general anaesthetic and following the administration of local anaesthetic into your breasts the breast volume is decreased and the breasts are re-shaped to the new breast size.

-The surgery normally takes somewhere between 90 and 120 minutes.
+The surgery normally takes somewhere between 120 and 150 minutes depending on the size of the breasts.
 The wounds are sutured with dissolving stitches which don’t require removal.
 Fine, extremely soft drains are placed in for 24-48 hours post operatively.
 Surprisingly breast reduction surgery is not particularly painful with most patients saying that on a scale from 1- 10 it is perhaps a 2 or 3/10.
 Personally we have noticed that a number of our patients don’t require any pain relief after surgery at all.